IntuitionAmiga/cubeintro/README.md

 Features:

-A 3D starfield with faded trails.
+1. A 3D starfield with faded trails.

-A keyboard zoomable rotating cube.
+2. A keyboard zoomable rotating cube.

-A dual sine wave mirrored scrolltext.
+3. A dual sine wave mirrored scrolltext.

-A protracker chiptune.
+4. A protracker chiptune.

-A bouncing logo for the glories!!!111EleventyOne!!
+5. A bouncing logo for the glories!!!111EleventyOne!!

+6. YPos scrolling Amiga copper bars.